Good Charlotte: Cardiology and Greatest Hits (2009–2011)

-On November 5, 2010, Good Charlotte's former label, Sony Music, released a Greatest Hits compilation for Australia, spanning 16 singles from the band's four studio albums released on that label.
+On November 5, 2010, Good Charlotte's former label, Sony Music, released a Greatest Hits compilation for Australia, spanning 16 singles from the band's four albums released on that label.
 The compilation was later released in the US on January 6, 2011, and in Japan on February 16, 2011.

 On September 13, 2010, it was announced that Good Charlotte will be headlining the 2011 Kerrang!
 Relentless Tour, with supporting acts Four Year Strong, Framing Hanley, and The Wonder Years.
 On March 3, 2011, Good Charlotte went on tour with This Century and Forever The Sickest Kids throughout North America, playing multiple shows at small high schools across the country.
 In June 2011 Good Charlotte set out on a U.S. tour co-headlining with Yellowcard and opening act Runner Runner.
 In June 2011 on an interview with Punkvideosrock.com Billy and Paul stated they were in the process of planning tours for the next 5 years.

-On September 1, 2011, Good Charlotte announced a hiatus via an interview with Rolling Stone, but The Madden Brothers released a free mix tape in October 2011, Before — Volume One. and their debut album Greetings From California was released in September 2014, which featured Good Charlotte drummer Dean Butterworth as session performer.
+On September 1, 2011, Good Charlotte announced a hiatus via an interview with Rolling Stone, but The Madden Brothers released a free mix tape in October 2011, Before — Volume One. and their debut album, Greetings From California, was released in September 2014, which featured Good Charlotte drummer Dean Butterworth as session performer.